 South Oakland Center ((248) 546-6566) and Housing Resource Center (HRC) ((248) 928-0111) both run the Homeless Prevention and Rapid Rehousing Program.
 This federal government created resource offers renters limited financial assistance for the leasing of apartments or low income homes, money for arrearages, and funds for paying security and utility deposits.
 In some cases there may also be grants for utility arrearages and energy bill payments.
 All funds are intended to prevent homelessness and programs are also available to assist those who are currently in a shelter.

 Oakland County Community and Home Improvement - Get emergency rent assistance from the Homelessness Prevention and Rapid Re-Housing Program (HPRP).
 This program was funded by federal stimulus dollars.
 It can provide money for paying security deposits, funds for up to 18 months of rent, utility and energy assistance, and even advice such as credit counseling.
-Pontiac Michigan.
-(248) 858-5403
+It is a Pontiac Michigan based agency, but supports the entire county.
+Dial (248) 858-5403, or read more.

 Neighbor For Neighbor – If you are faced with an emergency, and it is determined your need is great enough, you may be eligible for financial assistance up to $150.
 Funds can be used to pay for rent to prevent evictions, rental deposit assistance, medical bill payment assistance, and utility or heating bill assistance to prevent shut offs.
 495 Broadway, Hart Community Center, Davisburg, Michigan 48350, main number (248) 634-0900